-This music-themed hotel located next to St Stephen’s Basilica is within walking distance to attractions and offers modern amenities and facilities as well as a complimentary breakfast, afternoon wine, and snacks.
+This music-themed hotel located next to St Stephen’s Basilica is within walking distance to attractions and offers modern amenities and facilities as well as complimentary breakfast, afternoon wine, and snacks.

 Visit the thermal baths

 You have arrived at the final city of your Prague, Vienna, Budapest itinerary and it is time for a bit of relaxation.
 After settling in at your hotel I suggest a visit to one of the city’s famous natural thermal baths.
 There are many options to choose from.
-The beautiful Gellert Baths with the stunning architecture can be found inside the Gellert hotel.
-The Széchenyi Baths are the most well-known and hold the title of the largest medicinal baths in Europe.
+The beautiful Gellert Baths with stunning architecture can be found inside the Gellert hotel.
+The Széchenyi Baths are the most well-known and hold the title of the largest medicinal bath in Europe.
 Finally, if you are looking for the most traditional baths where locals go, I suggest the Kiraly Baths.

 Central Europe Itinerary – Day 8 Budapest